Jaymasters440/MusicMonkey/README.md

 MusicMonkey

 ## 📝Description
 A music app that is talored to the users interests.
+Designed with REACT and Apollo

 ## 🔖User Story
 As a music enthusiast, I want a music app that does not deviate from my preferences when I choose a genre.